Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Introduction Related Work

 \subsection{Heuristic Distance-Preserving Grid Layout Algorithms}

 Distance-Preserving Grid Layouts optimize the assignment of objects or images to grid positions by aligning spatial proximity with the similarity relationships of their feature vectors.
 Various algorithms have been proposed for arranging vectors on a 2D grid, most of which rely on heuristic methods that offer efficient performance.
 However, recent research \cite{GradSort} has demonstrated that gradient-based learning techniques can produce sorted grid layouts with superior sorting quality compared to traditional approaches.

-In the following sections, we present a brief overview of the most commonly used non-learnable methods.
+In the following sections, we present a brief overview of the most commonly used non-learning methods.

 A \textit{Self-Organizing Map} (SOM) \cite{Kohonen1982, Kohonen2013} uses a grid of map vectors with the same dimensionality as the input vectors.
 It assigns these vectors to the most similar grid position and iteratively updates the map vectors based on their neighborhood.